 - Any proposed publication utilizing information gained during the experience at the FDA must be cleared through the FDA’s usual clearance process prior to publication.

-The fellow must indicate a quarterly period when he/she will be available for the rotation and his/her preference for the one month or the two months rotation program.
+The fellow must indicate a period when he/she will be available for the rotation and his/her preference the two months or longer rotation program.

 10903 New Hampshire Avenue